initcron/cicd-labs/chapters/dockerjenkins.md

 #### Exercise

-  * Refactor the Jenkinsfile for result app
+  * Refactor the result/Jenkinsfile for nodeJS app
   * Create a Jenkinsfile and a multi branch pipeline for vote python app